-- Someone could find out that you/your baby were in the study and learn something about you that you did not want others to know.
-We will do our best to protect your privacy. - The questions we ask may make you sad or upset. - Your baby's NOWS symptoms may return in both groups, but possibly more frequently in the fast weaning group. - Your baby may have a harder time getting used to being home.
+- Someone could find out that your baby was in the study and learn something about your baby that you did not want others to know.
+We will do our best to protect your/your baby's privacy. - The questions we ask may make you feel sad or upset. - Your baby's NOWS symptoms may return in both groups, but possibly more frequently in the fast weaning group. - Your baby may have a harder time getting used to being home.
 This may be more likely if your baby is part of the fast weaning group. - Problems among babies being treated for NOWS are not common.
-These problems include: - o seizures - o diarrhea - o breathing problems - o feeding problems - Participation in this study does not change any need to report a newborn baby was exposed to opioid(s).
+These problems include: - o seizures - diarrhea - o breathing problems - feeding problems - Participation in this study does not change any need to report a newborn baby was exposed to opioid(s).
 Local reporting requirements for neonatal opioid exposure will be followed.
-These requirements are <i style="col - There may also be risks that are not known at this time.
+These requirements are - There may also be risks that are not known at this time.
 You will be given more information if other risks are found.